The 2025 New Horizons in Conservation Convening

 May 8-10, 2025

 The 2025 New Horizons in Conservation Convening invites professionals, practitioners, students, recruiters, and vendors to Yale University in New Haven, Connecticut to explore urgent issues in the environmental field.
-The convening will focus on different perspectives in environmental institutions, environmental justice, food insecurity and sovereignty, climate and energy justice, outdoor experiences, future leadership in the environmental movement, and more.
-It will bring together students, academics, researchers, and professionals from diverse backgrounds to give talks, participate in workshops, meet local leaders, and network with each other.
+The convening will focus on different perspectives in environmental institutions, food insecurity and sovereignty, climate and energy, outdoor experiences, future leadership in the environmental movement, and more.
+It will bring together students, academics, researchers, and professionals to give talks, participate in workshops, meet local leaders, and network with each other.

 Convening Registration